 – Hi [First Name], this is [My First Name] from [Business Name].
 Let’s get a meeting scheduled.
 What days this week work for you?

 – Hi [First Name], it’s [My First Name] [My Last Name].
 Just wanted to let you know that this is my new number just for [Business Name].
 Text me back so I know you got this message.

 – Hi there, [My First Name] [My Last Name] checking in.
 I’m so excited to let you know about this VIP texting line [First Name].
 This is only for customers like you!

 – Hi [First Name], I’m [My First Name] from [Business Name].
 I’m reaching out about (topic).
 I’d love to help you learn more.
 Do you prefer text or phone calls?

 – This is [My First Name] from [Business Name].
 I saw that you filled out our form about (topic).
 Do you have any specific questions I can answer right now?

 However, keep in mind that these are templates.
 You should always customize them to your customers’ needs and your situation.

 Some of these things may seem obvious to include in a first text, but when you’re busy talking to a lot of people or simply excited to talk to someone new, it can be easy to forget.

 Fortunately, the Message Mentor reminds you of each point mentioned here when you send your very first text and every time you start a drip campaign.
 You’ll be well on your way to more enjoyable and productive conversations!

-Try out Skipio’s Message Mentor yourself and start getting more responses when you sign up for a free trial.
+Try out Skipio’s Message Mentor yourself and start getting more engagement from prospects and customers.